The Russian firm contracted to install tracking devices in motor vehicles and motorcycles will manufacture the devices within Uganda.

-Meanwhile, several MPs raised concerns about the failure to follow the procurement processes, issues to do with privacy and who should incur the costs of installing the trackers.
+Meanwhile, several MPs raised concerns about the failure to follow the procurement processes, issues to do with privacy, and who should incur the costs of installing the trackers.

-Whereas Minister Jim Muhwezi insisted that Ugandans should pay for the service as they have already been paying for number plates, insurance and import taxes on vehicles, Opendi said that this should be incurred by the government which is in charge of the security of the country.
+Whereas Minister Jim Muhwezi insisted that Ugandans should pay for the service as they have already been paying for number plates, insurance, and import taxes on vehicles, Opendi said that this should be incurred by the government which is in charge of the security of the country.

 Lwemiyaga County MP, Hon.
 Theodore Ssekikubo said that Government should not use the proposal to torment the Opposition and monitor politicians.

 Ruhinda South MP, HON.
-Dononzio Kahonda appealed to Government to incur the cost of installing the trackers in existing vehicles and let only the new vehicle owners incur costs.
+Dononzio Kahonda appealed to the Government to incur the cost of installing the trackers in existing vehicles and let only the new vehicle owners incur costs.

-The Chief Licensing Officer of Motor vehicles at the Ministry of Works, Winstone Katushabe said that there will be a transitional process between the current number plates and the digital ones and the prices will be considered.
+The Chief Licensing Officer of Motor vehicles at the Ministry of Works, Winstone Katushabe said that there will be a transitional process between the current number plates and the digital ones, and the prices will be considered.